vnyabrown/ClothesClosetProject/Notes.md

 - Fix ArticleType
     - Should have a Constructor to populate ArticleType from ID
     - Additionally, add constructor to populate ArticleType from BarcodePrefix (Same with Color)

+- 4/25/24
+    - requestFocus if/else not working, try to figure out how to fix this